What is Stormwater?

 Part C – Program Implementation Planopens PDF file

-The Town has also established an Ordinance establishing the methods for managing the quantity and quality of stormwater entering into the Town of Cedar Lake stormwater drainage system in order to comply with State and Federal requirements, as presented below:
+The Town has also established an Ordinance establishing the methods for managing the quantity and quality of stormwater entering into the Town of Cedar Lake stormwater drainage system to comply with State and Federal requirements, as presented below:

 Town of Cedar Lake Stormwater Ordinanceopens PDF file